bbglab/oncodrive3d/README.md

 ## Running 3D-clustering Analysis

-As mention above, to better understand the format of the input files, how they can be generated, and the in depth the description of the output files, please refer to the [Oncodrive3D documentation](https://readthedocs-toy.readthedocs.io/en/latest/) (*note: the ReadTheDocs documentation is currently obsolete, under development, and requires updates to be complete*).
+For in depth information on on how to obtain the required input data and for comprehensive information about the output, please refer to [Input and Output Documentation](https://github.com/bbglab/oncodrive3d/tree/master/test/input).

 ### Input

-- **Input mutations** (`required`): Mutation file that can be either:
+- **Mutations file** (`required`): It can be either:
    - **<input_maf>**: A Mutation Annotation Format (MAF) file annotated with consequences (e.g., by using [Ensembl Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html)).
-   - **<input_vep>**: The unfiltered output of VEP (`<cohort>.vep.tsv.gz`) including annotations for all possible transcripts.
+   - **<input_vep>**: The unfiltered output of VEP including annotations for all possible transcripts.

 - **<mut_profile>** (`optional`): Dictionary including the normalized frequencies of mutations (*values*) in every possible trinucleotide context (*keys*), such as 'ACA>A', 'ACC>A', and so on.

 ---

 > [!NOTE]
-> Examples of the input files are available in the [test input section of the repository](https://github.com/bbglab/oncodrive3d/tree/master/test/input).
+> Examples of the input files are available in the [Test Input Folder](https://github.com/bbglab/oncodrive3d/tree/master/test/input).
 Please refer to these examples to understand the expected format and structure of the input files.

 ---